Survival models and health sequences: Survival prediction

 \subsection{Exchangeable Gaussian revival process}

-In a more general Gaussian model, the revival values for distinct patients are exchangeable but not necessarily independent.
-Revival models have much in common with plant growth-curve models in which $Z_i(s) = \mu + \eta_0(s) + \eta_i(s)$ is a sum of two independent zero-mean Gaussian processes, and the mean $\mu \equiv \mu(s)$ is constant across individuals, and possibly constant in time.
-Usually the common trajectory $\eta_0(\cdot)$ is moderately smooth but not stationary, perhaps fractional Brownian motion with $\eta_0(0) =0$.
-The individual deviations are independent and identically distributed and they incorporate measurement error, so $\eta_i(\cdot)$ is the sum of a continuous process and white noise.
+In a more natural Gaussian model, the revival processes for distinct patients are exchangeable but not necessarily independent.
+Revival models of this sort have much in common with growth-curve models (Lee, 1988, 1991) in which $Z_i(s) = \mu(s) + \eta_0(s) + \eta_i(s)$ is a sum of two independent zero-mean Gaussian processes, and the mean function $\mu(s)$ is constant across individuals.
+Usually the common deviation $\eta_0(\cdot)$ is moderately smooth but not stationary, perhaps fractional Brownian motion with $\eta_0(0) =0$.
+The idiosyncratic deviations are independent and identically distributed and they incorporate measurement error, so $\eta_i(\cdot)$ is ordinarily the sum of a continuous process and white noise.
 Thus, the Gaussian process is defined by

 for some suitable covariance functions $K_0, K_1$, each of which can be expected to have a variance or volatility parameter and a range parameter.
 In the case of fractional Brownian motion, for example, $K(s, t) \propto s^\nu + t^\nu - |s-t|^\nu$ for some $0 < \nu < 2$, which governs the degree of smoothness of the random function.